mviereck/x11docker/README.md

 # Security
  - Main purpose of x11docker is to run dockered GUI applications while preserving container isolation.
  - Preserving container isolation is done using an additional X server separate from X on host display :0, thus avoiding X security leaks.
 (Most solutions in the web to run dockered GUI applications allow access to host X server, thus breaking container isolation and allowing access to host X resources like keylogging with `xinput test`).
  - Authentication is done with MIT-MAGIC-COOKIE, stored separate from file `~/.Xauthority`.
 Container and new X server don't know cookies from host X server on display :0.
-(Except less secure options `--hostdisplay` and `--virtualgl`)
+(Except less secure option `--hostdisplay`)
  - Some options can degrade or break container isolation.
 Look at security info dialog to see the differences.

 ![x11docker-gui security screenshot](/../screenshots/x11docker-security.png?raw=true)